arionalmond/mySite/content/posts/qa-quick-notes.md

 **Note** you can be as in depth as you want, but depending on the product or company it may be the norm to only be testing on windows and android, or only chrome and mac OS.
 Knowing that things can run any and everywhere is great but IMO the best thing is to know the customer or product user and focus on the majority then work towards the edge case.

-Regression
-Outage
-Notification
-CI/CD
-Metrics
-Error logs
+Regression, Outage, Notification, CI/CD, Metrics, Error logs